J.E. Solinski

 Later I went in on my own, opened a new window for each day, re-re-entered her information and hit the return button.
 Still all full.
 This was beginning to feel both repetitive and futile.
 I decided to refresh one of the days, just to see if it would keep her information.
 The page refreshed and suddenly there was an appointment opening.
 I grabbed it!

-Though I learned a two valuable lessons that day––don’t get discouraged and be persistent––I think the most valuable lesson was the need to refresh.
+Though I learned two valuable lessons that day––don’t get discouraged and be persistent––I think the most valuable lesson was the need to refresh.

 Too many times we carry yesterday’s burdens and concerns into today.
 That is not to say, they don’t still exist, but we bring them with us without hitting the refresh button.
 Without spending time with God first.